Spain is different with a glass of wine in hand.

 We really are quite a different country compared with others.
 At least that is my opinion.
 We are a country of the recovery, with its positive attributes and defects like the rest of the countries.

 I feel lucky to have been born in this country.
 I have enjoyed it living in here.
 And to continue doing so through the foreigner’s eyes that we meet who decide to hire our services.
 I am amazed when I see the expression and reactions of foreigners who visit us.
 I really feel a little bit like David Copperfield when he makes the Statue of Liberty disappear.
 I feel like an illusionist who seeks to get visitors expressions of amazement, joy, satisfaction, and temporal happiness.

 We have to go outside to see our country objectively.

 We, the Spaniards do need to do two things: 1) Go outside to see other countries and have a more objective view of our own country.
 2) Receive foreigners as we do.

-I admire how characters like Hemingway, Ava Gardner and Orsos Welles enjoyed this country.
-I just saw the movie “The eyes of Orson Welles” and I love watching what he paid attention on Spain.
+I admire how characters like Hemingway, Ava Gardner, and Orson Welles enjoyed this country.
+I just saw the movie “The eyes of Orson Welles” and I love watching what he paid attention to Spain.

 There are many things that make this country different.